maoyalu/zen_cc_search/README.md

     It can reduce startup time and memory used in runtime comparing to the current cache strategy.

     This can be beneficial if the number of frequently searched items is very small.

+3. Advanced search

+    Current version only implements searching with one single field.

+    Searches with a combination of fields generally take `O(n)` time.